andrewbrittle/Japanese-drill-L2/README.md

-This is a simple page to help drill katakana for Japanese lessons
+This is a simple page to help drill kana for Japanese lessons, and to cover various elements of vocabulary as covered in a Japanese language course